Skip to main content

 1. Complete the Advance Notice of Arrival (ANA) for all craft travelling to New Zealand as required under the Customs and Excise Act 2018

-The small craft/yachts Advance Notice of Arrival (ANA) form (DOC 284 KB) needs to be completed by the owner/master of the vessel and sent to us at least 48 hours before arrival in New Zealand territorial waters – 12 nautical miles.
+The small craft/yachts Advance Notice of Arrival (ANA) form (DOC, 284 KB) needs to be completed by the owner/master of the vessel.
+Send this to us at least 48 hours before arrival in New Zealand territorial waters – 12 nautical miles.

 Other documents to supply with ANA